fastai/fastpages/_posts/2020-09-12-codespaces.md

 - **dockerComposeFile**: since we are starting many different applications (a notebook and a docs site), we are using [Docker Compose](https://docs.docker.com/compose/). `docker-compose.yml` is located at the root of [this repo](https://github.com/fastai/fastcore).
 - **settings**: these are [VSCode settings](https://code.visualstudio.com/docs/getstarted/settings).
 In this case, I'm making sure the shell is bash.
 - **service**: when you use Docker Compose, VS Code must bind to one of the services in your compose file.
 I choose the service that automatically refreshes the docs called `watcher`, which I discuss later.
-- **mounts**: this is biolerplate that is needed such that Docker works properly in Codespaces.
+- **mounts**: this is boilerplate that is needed such that Docker works properly in Codespaces.
 - **forwardPorts**: These are the ports you want to open (I'm opening one for the Jekyll docs site and another for the notebook).
 - **extensions**: A list of [VS Code extensions](https://code.visualstudio.com/docs/introvideos/extend) to be added to the environment.
-In this casse the python extension is helpful if using python or notebooks.
 The Docker extension is optional and not required in this case, but I often find it helpful for debugging.
 - **runServices**: These are the services that you want to run from your Docker Compose configuration.
 - **postStartCommand**: A command string or list of command arguments to run when the container starts.
 In this case, I wanted to do an editable install of the python library in the repository.